How to Enroll in Noncredit Classes

 - Identify requirements and responsibilities for job, which may include state and federal requirements.

-- Effective communication between employees and employer, or patient or client.
+- Engage in effective communication between employees and employer, or patient or client.

 - Use a variety of reading strategies to understand technical topics.